Handling Async Log Ingestion at Scale for Aviation MRO Pipelines

 Aviation maintenance logs are legal documents.
 The pipeline above enforces three critical compliance boundaries:

-1. Immutable Payload Hashing: Every raw record is hashed using SHA-256 before parsing.
-This creates a cryptographic anchor that satisfies audit requirements for non-repudiation and data integrity.
+1. Immutable payload hashing — every raw record is hashed with SHA-256 before parsing, creating a cryptographic anchor that satisfies audit requirements for non-repudiation and data integrity.

-2. Strict Schema Validation: The _validate_compliance method blocks records missing mandatory fields (component_sn, form_type, cert_status, removal_date).
-These align directly with 14 CFR § 43.9 and EASA Part-145.A.55 requirements for maintenance record completeness.
+2. Strict schema validation_validate_compliance blocks records missing mandatory fields (component_sn, form_type, cert_status, removal_date).
+These align directly with 14 CFR § 43.9 and EASA Part-145.A.55 requirements.

-3. Deterministic Dead-Letter Routing: Malformed or non-compliant records are never silently dropped.
-They are serialized with timestamps, original payloads, and error contexts into an isolated DLQ directory.
-This preserves the audit trail while preventing pipeline poisoning.
+3. Deterministic dead-letter routing — malformed or non-compliant records are never silently dropped.
+They are serialized with timestamps, original payloads, and error contexts into an isolated DLQ directory, preserving the audit trail while preventing pipeline poisoning.

 Operational Scaling & Monitoring